zji90/GSCA/README.md

 biocLite("GSCA")
 ```

-## GSCA Online User Interface
-GSCA user interface can be directly launched online without installing R or any R package: https://zhiji.shinyapps.io/GSCA.
-However, running the GSCA online user interface could be significantly slower than running on a local computer.

 ## GSCA Demonstration Video
 For users who are not familiar with GSCA, here is a demonstration video on Youtube for a quick walk-through: https://www.youtube.com/watch?v=wqv_dmlxdcI

 ## GSCA User Manual
-The user manual for GSCA GUI can be directly opened in GSCA GUI (above the main menu) or available at https://github.com/zji90/GSCA/blob/master/inst/shiny/www/GSCAmanual.pdf.
+The user manual for GSCA GUI can be directly opened in GSCA GUI (top-left corner) or available at https://github.com/zji90/GSCA/blob/master/inst/shiny/www/GSCAmanual.pdf.
 The user manual for command line tools can be viewed in R and is also available at http://www.bioconductor.org/packages/release/bioc/vignettes/GSCA/inst/doc/GSCA.pdf.
 The documentation of all R functions in GSCA is available at http://www.bioconductor.org/packages/release/bioc/manuals/GSCA/man/GSCA.pdf.

 ## Contact the Author
 Author: Zhicheng Ji, Hongkai Ji

-Report bugs and provide suggestions to:
+Report bugs and provide suggestions by sending email to:

 Maintainer: Zhicheng Ji (zji4@jhu.edu)

+Or open a new issue in this Github page

 ## FAQ
 ### 1. Why GSCA GUI does not react in my web browser?